 In order for your webinar to succeed, you cannot operate in silos.
 Your webinar needs to be organized with other business goals and activities in mind.

-Hosting a webinar that meets your business goals and aligns with your wider business activities requires a plan and timeline that includes:
+Hosting a webinar that meets your business goals and aligns with your wider business activities requires a plan and timeline that includes the following.

 Before you jump into scheduling, you need to know the title and topic of your webinar.
 Relevant teams to gather feedback from include sales, marketing, support, and co-marketing partners.
 These key stakeholders can identify relevant, timely topics and provide insight into what your audience wants to learn about.